-The bottled water facts that appear on this webpage are supported by the Food and Drug Administration (FDA), Environmental Protection Agency (EPA), and the International Bottled Water Association (IBWA).
+The bottled water facts that appear on this webpage are supported by information from the Food and Drug Administration (FDA), Environmental Protection Agency (EPA), and the International Bottled Water Association (IBWA).
 Links to appropriate bottled water regulations are provided, for additional information.

 Dispel the Myths and Get the FACTS about Bottled Water!

 Myth #1: Bottled water isn't as regulated as tap water and manufacturers have few, if any guidelines to follow.

 Fact: Bottled water has been federally regulated since 1973.